mtxr/SublimeText-SQLTools/README.md

             "type"    : "mysql",
             "host"    : "127.0.0.1",
             "port"    : 3306,
+            "database": "dbname",
             "username": "user",
-            "password": "password",
-            "database": "dbname",
+            // use of password for MySQL is not recommended (use "defaults-extra-file" or "login-path") "password": "password",  // you will get a security warning in the output
+            // "defaults-extra-file": "/path/to/defaults_file_with_password",  // use [client] or [mysql] section
+            // "login-path": "your_login_path",  // login path in your ".mylogin.cnf"
             "encoding": "utf-8"
         },
         "Connection PostgreSQL": {
             "type"    : "pgsql",
             "host"    : "127.0.0.1",
             "port"    :  5432,
+            "database": "dbname",
             "username": "anotheruser",
-            "password" : null  // (if you are using postgresql, you must setup a pgpass file and set password to null) "database": "dbname",
+            // for PostgreSQL "password" is optional (setup "pgpass.conf" file instead) "password": "password",
             "encoding": "utf-8"
         },
         "Connection Oracle": {
             "type"    : "oracle",
             "host"    : "127.0.0.1",
             "port"    :  1522,
+            "database": "dbname",
             "username": "anotheruser",
             "password": "password",
-            "database": "dbname",
             "service" : "servicename",
             "encoding": "utf-8"
         },